-The Bank defines business continuity risk as the risk of being incapable of continuing critical businesses in an emergency such as: massive natural disaster, major systems failure and so on, due to lack of careful prior preparations and recovery plans.

-To mitigate this risk, the Bank established the "Business Continuity Policy," the "Business Continuity

-Standards" and the "Emergency Headquarters Set Up and Operation Procedure".
+The Bank defines business continuity risk as the risk of being incapable of continuing critical businesses in an emergency such as massive natural disasters or major systems failures, due to lack of effective control measures.
+The Bank manages its business continuity risk based on its "Business Continuity Policy," "Business Continuity Standards," and its "Emergency Headquarters Set Up and Operation Procedure."